linode/docs/docs/guides/kubernetes/enable-lke-high-availability/index.md

 modified: 2022-04-01
 modified_by:
   name: Linode
-title: "How to Enable High Availability for LKE Clusters"
+title: "Enabling High Availability for LKE Clusters"
-h1_title: "Enabling High Availability for LKE Clusters"
+title_meta: "How to Enable High Availability for LKE Clusters"
-enable_h1: true
 ---

 In LKE, enabling HA ([High Availability](/docs/guides/introduction-to-high-availability/)) creates additional replicas of your [control plane components](/docs/guides/beginners-guide-to-kubernetes-part-2-master-nodes-control-plane/), adding an additional layer of redundancy to your Kubernetes Cluster and ensuring 99.99% uptime for both the control plane and worker nodes.
 HA is an optional feature recommended for production workloads.
 It must be manually enabled either when creating a new cluster or editing an existing cluster.